corelight/phantom-playbooks/README.md

 </p>
 </br>

 This is the Corelight Repository for Community Playbooks developed for Splunk Phantom.
-Any questions please reach out to phantom-playbooks@corelight.com
+These provide some examples for you to craft your own playbooks.

 ## Corelight Investigate DNS Alert